Clifton, Virginia: 20th century

+One historical home in the town is attributed to a member of the Kincheloe family, located where Main Street, County Rd 645, becomes Kincheloe Road.
+Kincheloe Road continues to Old Yates Ford Road.
+Daniel Kincheloe (1723-1785), whose grandfather immigrated from Ireland, was a landowner near the town and along Popes Head Creek.
+He was a captain in the militia in the French and Indian Wars and provided beef and other supplies to the revolutionary army during the Revolutionary War.
+He is buried in the Wickliffe/Kincheloe cemetery that is now part of the Hemlock Overlook Regional Park, adjacent to a park office.
+Among two wives, he had 11 children, including 7 sons.
+One of Daniel's descendants built the house in Clifton.

 Towards the late 1970s and early 1980s suburban development was starting to edge near Clifton.
-Communities such as Burke Center and Little Rocky Run were constructed, raising concerns that the new construction might ruin the beauty of the Clifton area.
-In the 1980s, an ordinance was enacted stating that only one building could be placed on 5 acre parcels that have not already been divided.
+Communities such as Burke Center, with 5,500 homes, and Little Rocky Run, with 2,722 homes, were constructed, raising concerns that the new construction might ruin the beauty of the Clifton area.
+In the 1980s, Fairfax County government enacted an ordinance stipulating that only one building could be placed on 5 acre parcels that have not already been divided.
 Single-family homes were constructed in the southern and eastern parts of Clifton, while land to the north became equestrian areas.

 The town was declared a National Historic District by the US Department of the Interior in 1984.
 The opening scenes of Broadcast News were filmed in Clifton in 1986.

-Modern Clifton

-There are still many families moving into the area despite disputes with contractors and developers.
 Formation of the Occoquan Watershed in the 1970s limited development due to ecological concerns and required all houses in the area to have at least 5 acre of land.
 This prevents nearly all development other than luxury single-family homes.
 In 2002, a new community was built on the edge of town called Frog Hill.
 Controversy arose about demolishing the abandoned Hetzel home on the corner of Chapel Road and Pendleton Avenue in 2006.
 The building and a replica home were finished in the winter of 2007.